Federal Bureau of Land Management Official Visits Sagebrush Restoration Project at CRCC

-Native Plant Greenhouse Manager, WSU TRI-Cities and Environmental Specialist and Sustainability in Prisons Liaison, CRCC
+Dorothy Trainer, Environmental Specialist, Sustainability in Prisons Liaison, CRCC

 CONNELL - The iconic greater sage-grouse, a species recently considered for federal endangered species listing, is getting a helping hand from a unique set of partners which includes inmates from the Coyote Ridge Corrections Center, CRCC.